SAP-archive/teched2020-developer-keynote/messagebus/README.md

 ## Overview

-This README will help you set things up for the message bus part of the whiteboard diagram.
+This document will help you set things up for the MESSAGE BUS part of the whiteboard diagram.

 ![Message Bus](images/messagebus.png)